StackVista/stackstate-docs/setup/installation/openshift_install.md

     enabled: false
 ```

-Store this file next to the generated `values.yaml` file and name it `openshift-values.yaml`
+Store this file next to the generated `values.yaml` file and name it `openshift-values.yaml`.

-### Automatically installing the Cluster Agent for OpenShift
+### Automatically install the Cluster Agent for OpenShift

 StackState has built-in support for OpenShift by means of the [OpenShift StackPack](../../stackpacks/integrations/openshift.md).
-To get started quickly, the StackState installation can automate installation of this StackPack and the required agent for the cluster that StackState itself will be installed on.
+To get started quickly, the StackState installation can automate installation of this StackPack and the required Agent for the cluster that StackState itself will be installed on.
 This is not required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other OpenShift cluster.

 The only required information is a name for the OpenShift cluster that will distinguish it from the other OpenShift clusters monitored by StackState.
 A good choice usually is the same name that is used in the kube context configuration.
 This will then automatically install the StackPack and install a Daemonset for the agent and a deployment for the so called cluster agent.
 For the full details, please read the [OpenShift StackPack](../../stackpacks/integrations/openshift.md) page.

-In order to automate this installation, the below values file can be added to the `helm install` command.
+To automate this installation, the below values file can be added to the `helm install` command.
 The agent chart also needs an additional `SecurityContextConfiguration` on OpenShift.

 If you're installing as an administrator on the OpenShift cluster, it is possible to automatically create this.
 You can configure this using the following configuration option in the values file:

 | Pod(s) | Config key | Description |
 | :--- | :--- | :--- |
 | The Agent that runs the Kubernetes checks | `cluster-agent.agent.scc.enabled` | This process needs to run a privileged container with direct access to the host(network) and volumes. |

-If you're not installing as an administrator, please follow the [instructions below](openshift_install.md#manually-create-securitycontextconfiguration-objects) to first install the `SecurityContextConfiguration` objects in OpenShift.
-Then install the Helm chart with the flag set to `false`.
+If you're not installing as an administrator, please follow the instructions below to [first install the `SecurityContextConfiguration` objects in OpenShift](openshift_install.md#manually-create-securitycontextconfiguration-objects).
+Then ensure that you set the above configuration flag to `false`.

 The values file that automates the installation of the OpenShift StackPack and monitoring agent is: